mayank0274/acode-color-palette-generator-plugin/readme.md

 # 📬 Features request / Bug report

-Contact me on :-  sharma.mayank0274@gmail.com or create a issue in Github repo
+ create a issue in Github repo